brookchuang1111/brookchuang1111.github.io/_posts/2024-07-19-afraid-of-commitment.md

   </div>
 </div>

 ### The Cramer-Chernoff Method and Subgaussian Random Variables
 Before we can jump into the algorithm, we need to brush up on some assumptions and distributions.
 For the rest of this post, we assume that all bandit instances are $\xi_{SG}^k(1)$ where the reward distribution for all arms is 1-subgaussian.

 #### Definition of Subgaussianity
 A random varibale $X$ is $\sigma$-subgaussian if for all $\lambda \in \mathbb{R}$ it holds that $\mathbb{E}\[ exp(\lambda X)\] \leq exp(\lambda^2\sigma^2/2)$.

-The sub-gaussian distribution has strong tail decay and can also be characterized by its variance proxy,
+The sub-gaussian distribution has strong tail decay and can also be characterized by its variance proxy[^1],

 $$\mathbb{E}{[}e^{(X-E{[}X{]}t}{]} \leq e^{\frac{s^2t^2}{2}}$$

 This property bounds the tails of the distribution implying that the random variable $X$ does not produce extreme outliers too frequently.
 For 1-subgaussian random variables, and in this context our reward distribution, this inequality holds for $\sigma = 1$.

 Let's also define an important theorem that allows us to use the *Cramer-Chernoff method*.

+---

 **Theorem 2.1**